Secunderabad, Telangana, India

 The posterior cruciate ligament’s most important function is to prevent posterior translation of the knee at higher knee flexion angles.
-Thus, patients commonly complaining of problems with deceleration, problems going down stairs and inclines or general twisting, turning or pivoting activities.
+Thus, patients commonly complain of deceleration problems, problems going downstairs and incline, or general twisting, turning or pivoting activities.

 PCL injuries are classified according to the amount of injury to the functional ligament:

 CT scan of a failed ACL reconstruction demonstrating the wide diameter of the previous ACL tibial reconstruction tunnel.
-In some patients, these tunnels will become larger than when they were originally reamed, especially for hamstring autografts or cadaver allografts.
-If they are larger than 12 to 14 mm in diameter, or are in a position where an anatomic positioning of the ACL reconstruction graft would break into the previously malpositioned tunnel, then a two-staged surgery would be recommended.
+These tunnels will become larger in some patients than when they were originally reamed, especially for hamstring autografts or cadaver allografts.
+If they are larger than 12 to 14 mm in diameter or are in a position where an anatomic positioning of the ACL reconstruction graft would break into the previously malpositioned tunnel, then a two-staged surgery would be recommended.
 This would involve bone grafting of the tunnels and, once the tunnels heal in approximately four to six months, to proceed with a revision ACL reconstruction in the correct anatomic position.

 In general, Dr. LaPrade will perform a PCL surgery on all injuries that present themselves as a grade 3.
-In a higher level athlete, it may be recommended to proceed with a PCL reconstruction sooner because the results of acute reconstructions are much better than chronic reconstructions.
+A higher-level athlete may be recommended to proceed with a PCL reconstruction sooner because the results of acute reconstructions are much better than chronic reconstructions.

 When Dr. LaPrade does find that a patient needs PCL surgery, he thoroughly assesses the patient to see if there is a concurrent injury.
-In our hands, approximately 90% of patients who have a symptomatic PCL tear limiting their function also have a posterolateral corner, posteromedial injury or other associated injury.
+In our hands, approximately 90% of patients who have asymptomatic PCL tear limiting their function also have a posterolateral corner, posteromedial injury, or other associated injuries.
 Thus, the incidence of isolated PCL reconstructions in our own series is approximately 10% of the total PCL reconstructions performed.

 Dr. LaPrade’s surgical PCL reconstruction technique involves the creation of a closed socket tunnel in the femur for both the anterolateral and posteromedial bundles of the PCL.
 The graft is fixed in that location and pulled distally down the tibia.
 The anterolateral bundle is fixed at 90° of knee flexion with an anterior force on the knee and distal traction on the graft.
 After the anterolateral bundle is fixed to the tibia at 90° of knee flexion, the posteromedial bundle is next fixed in full extension.

-We have found that our rehabilitation program, which may be considered aggressive by other treatment centers, has not resulted in any of our grafts stretching out over time and has demonstrated a much quicker return of knee motion, decreased risk of knee stiffness and higher level of function.
+We have found that our rehabilitation program, which may be considered aggressive by other treatment centers, has not resulted in any of our grafts stretching out over time and has demonstrated a much quicker return of knee motion, decreased risk of knee stiffness, and a higher level of function.